ChiuYein/ChiuYein/README.md

 - 🔭 I’m currently working on ...
 -->
 ##### Hello,  Chiu Yein here 👋
-- 🌱 I’m currently explore Vue.js
+- 🌱 I’m currently explore Vue.js as a frontend developer
 - 👯 I’m open for collaboration for projects

 Where to say hi?